mgp1212121212/ck3_intrigue/README.md

 - Levelled-Trait with positive & negative tracks.
     - Gain positive-track XP and bonuses as schemes are successful
     - Gain negative-track XP and maluses as schemes and secrets are exposed
+- Schemes have more chances to fail, be discovered, and agents are more difficult to recruit
 - Rules to activate/deactivates schemes & levelled-trait
 ------
 ## Requirements
 - Travel the Distance
 ------
 ## Compatibility
-- Overwrites no vanilla files, but overwrites some scheme & secret-related effects vanilla functions.
+- Overwrites no vanilla files, but overwrites some scheme & secret-related effects vanilla functions as well as NScheme from defines.
 - Should be compatible with most mods.
 No testing on compatibility yet.
 ------
 ## Outstanding Bugs